 England's first medical school

-The Medical College at The London Hospital, England's first medical school, opened in 1785, pioneering a new kind of medical education providing teaching in theory as well as clinical skills.
+The Medical College at The London Hospital, England's first purpose-built medical school, opened in 1785, pioneering a new kind of medical education providing teaching in theory as well as clinical skills.

 The Dental School opened at The London in 1911, acquiring the new Dental Institute and expanding student numbers during the 1960s.
-Dental education developed during the 1970s, increasing the collaboration between dentists and other professionals.

 A close association between the two medical colleges was developed following the Royal Commission on Medical Education in 1968, and new links with the then Queen Mary College were established at the same time.
 In 1989 the pre-clinical teaching at the two medical colleges was merged and sited at the Basic Medical Sciences Building at Queen Mary.